ALB37/08-09-vanilla-rest-server/lab-andrew/README.md

 ## Getting Started

 To get started using this application, familiarity with node and npm, as well as git is assumed.
-Fork/clone this repo to your machine, and do an npm install.
-You will need to set up a .env file with the PORT you would like to use (i.e. PORT=3000).
-To this file you should also add a STORAGE_PATH variable set to the path to the root folder/db.json.
-Run 'npm start' from the command line to start the server.
+Fork/clone this repo to your machine, and do an `npm install`.
+You will need to set up a .env file (saved in the root directory of this project) with the PORT you would like to use (i.e. PORT=3000).
+To this file you should also add a STORAGE_PATH variable set to the path to `<absolute path to the root folder of this project on your machine>/db.json`.

+ Example: `STORAGE_PATH=/Users/Andrew/cf/401/labs/08-09-vanilla-rest-server/lab-andrew/db.json`

+  Install jest if you do not have it globally installed with `npm i jest`.
+Run `npm start` from the command line to start the server, after which, requests can be made manually to the server.
+Alternately, to run the tests type `npm run test`.

 ## Modules